usnistgov/ARIAC_docs/docs/pages/startup.rst

 Docker
 ------

-Running the competition through docker ensures all of the dependencies for ARIAC are preloaded into the image.
+Running the competition through Docker ensures all ARIAC dependencies are preloaded into the image.
 This makes setup easier and can lead to fewer potential issues.
-However there can be a steep learning curve if your team is not familiar with docker.
-The final evaluation will require team's to submit a Dockerfile for their solution so this is the recommended approach.
+However, there can be a steep learning curve if your team is not familiar with Docker.
+The final evaluation will require teams to submit a Dockerfile for their solution, so this is the recommended approach.

 Installation
 ============

 .. attention::

-   Running ARIAC though docker requires a linux operating system
+   Running ARIAC through Docker requires a Linux operating system

 1. Install prerequisites